Remnant (Seventh-day Adventist belief): Church manual and baptismal vow

 The church manual also outlines two alternative baptismal vows for candidates who are entering into church membership.
 The final question of the traditional longer vow (question 13) asks the candidate:

-Do you accept and believe that the Seventh-day Adventist Church is the remnant church of Bible prophecy and that people of every nation, race and language are invited and accepted into its fellowship?
-Do you desire to be a member of this local congregation of the world church?

 Following baptism, the new member is presented with a "certificate of baptism and commitment" which contains a similarly worded statement, but expressed as an affirmation rather than a question.

 In 2005, an alternative baptismal vow was approved at the General Conference Session.
 This alternative vow contains three statements of belief, and does not mention the remnant.
 However, it does still require acceptance of the Fundamental Beliefs.
 Which version to use is up to the discretion of the parties involved.

 History

 In 1849, Joseph Bates asserted the Adventists were the remnant.

-Gerhard Hasel was a recognised remnant scholar within Christian circles at large, and wrote on the theme of the remnant throughout the Old Testament.
+Gerhard Hasel was a recognized remnant scholar within Christian circles at large, and wrote on the theme of the remnant throughout the Old Testament.

 Traditional position

 The Seventh-day Adventist Church has traditionally identified itself as the end-time "remnant church" described in Revelation 12:17.
 Two of the identifying marks of the remnant listed in this verse are that they "keep the commandments of God" and have the "testimony of Jesus".
 It is held that the "commandments of God" refer to the Ten Commandments, which includes the fourth commandment regarding the seventh-day Sabbath.
 In addition, Revelation 19:10 equates "the testimony of Jesus" to the "Spirit of prophecy", which Adventists believe is a reference to the ministry and writings of Ellen G. White.
-The Adventist church is therefore unique in possessing these two identifying marks of the remnant church.
+The Adventist church therefore sees itself as unique in possessing these two identifying marks of the remnant church.

-According to the historicist interpretation of Revelation traditionally employed by Adventists, the remnant church emerges after a period of 1260 years (Revelation 12:6) during which the Papacy reigns over Christendom.
+According to the historicist interpretation of Revelation traditionally employed by Adventists, the remnant church emerges after a period of 1,260 years (Revelation 12:6) during which the Papacy reigns over Christendom.
 This period ended in 1798.
-The Seventh-day Adventist Church formed shortly afterwards, in the period 1844-1863.
+The Seventh-day Adventist Church formed shortly afterwards, in the period 1844–1863.

 The remnant church has a divine mission which is symbolised in the three angels' messages.
 This mission is to proclaim the "everlasting gospel" to humanity, to call true believers out of false religion (represented by Babylon) and to prepare the world for the final end-time crisis.
 Even so, at the present time, the remnant church is a visible institution that is made up of both saved and unsaved individuals (in other words, membership in the Adventist church is not a guarantee of salvation).